For over 20 years, email marketing has been a basic tool for every business with a web presence.

-Most people check their emails from their phone.
+Most people check their emails from their phones.

-In fact, it’s the most popular thing that people use their phone for, even above web browsing and Facebook.
+In fact, it’s the most popular thing that people use their phones for, even above web browsing and Facebook.

-They look at email on their phones more often than they get directions on it.
+They look at emails on their phones more often than they get directions on it.